Full day Bhagirathi Rafting Trip (42 km.)

 Bhagirathi River Rafting Tour Details

-What to Expect on 42 km Bhagirathi River Rafting Expedition
+What to Expect on 42 km Full day Bhagirathi River Rafting

 The Bhagirathi River originates from the Gangotri Glacier at Gaumukh (meaning “Cow’s Mouth” in Hindi), located at an altitude of 4,023 meters in the Uttarkashi district of Uttarakhand.
 Fed by the melting glaciers beneath legendary peaks like Shivling, Meru, and the Bhagirathi massif, the river